EricZinda/Perplexity/docs/pxHowTo/pxHowTo085Place.md

 ~~~

 ### `place_n(x)`
-As with "Where am I?", a predication that often appears with `loc_nonsp` is `place_n` when the location being referred to is inferred by the system to be a place.
+As in "Where am I?", a predication that often appears with `loc_nonsp` is `place_n` when the location being referred to is inferred by the system to be a place.

 What are the "places" in a file system?
 They are all the objects where something else can be located, some obvious ones:
 - `file`: text can be located in a file, "where is the text 'summary of costs'?"